The RCP funds fellowships, research grants, awards, lectureships and bursaries to help support, promote and celebrate research activity.

 The RCP's Excellence in Patient Care Awards (EPCA) aim to recognise, celebrate and promote the work that physicians do to improve patient care through education, policy, clinical practice and research.
 The EPCA research award rewards original research that has contributed to, or has the potential to contribute to, significant improvements in health outcomes or the quality of patient care.
 We welcome entries on unpublished works:

 - 2019 The Lancet research award winner

 - 2018 The Lancet research award winner

 An annual prize of £1,000 for an individual under the age of 45 years who has made a major contribution to clinical science.
 The winner of this prize will also be invited to deliver the Goulstonian Lecture.

 James Maxwell Grant Prophit Fellowship

-The award offers up to £30,000 per project, to be paid over a maximum of 2 years and is available to qualified collegiate members or fellows of the RCP.
+The award offers up to £30,000 per project, to be paid over a maximum of two years, and is available to qualified collegiate members or fellows of the RCP.